A rapid numerical method for the Mullins-Sekerka flow with application to contact angle problems: Properties of the scheme

-Since $\nabla u = O\left(\frac{1}{|x|^2}\right)$ as $|x|\rightarrow\infty$, $u$ is bounded in $\mathbb{R}^2$.
-(See Lemma \ref{lem:boundedness_nabla_1/x**2}.)
-Therefore, letting $R\rightarrow\infty$, we see that the right hand side of the above identity is not positive.
-In this section, we tend to observe that these fine properties are valid even in the discrete version of the solutions derived by MFS.
+Since $\nabla u = O\left(\frac{1}{|x|^2}\right)$ as $|x|\rightarrow\infty$, $u$ is bounded in $\mathbb{R}^2$ (see Lemma \ref{lem:boundedness_nabla_1/x**2}).
+Therefore, by letting $R\rightarrow\infty$, we see that the right-hand side of the above identity is not positive.
+In this section, we will observe that these fine properties are valid even in the discrete version of the solutions derived by MFS.
 Let us prepare several useful formulae to proceed argument.
 All proofs of the following results are postponed and stated in Section \ref{sec:SequenceOfTheProofs}.